 [Section 23A inserted by No. 40 of 1993 s.
 15.]

 23B.
-The Minister may approve an alternative procedure
+The Director General may approve an alternative procedure

 (1) Where satisfied that the procedure is appropriate, the Director General may grant temporary approval for an alternative procedure to be implemented from that prescribed in the regulations for the movement of a potential carrier into the State or into or out of any part of the State.